Post job

 Nannies are family employees who are primarily responsible for taking care of children in the family's house.
 They are usually tapped to take care of the kids while the parents are at work or away on vacation.
 Their responsibilities include preparing food for the children, feeding the children, bathing them, dressing them up, ensuring that they take a nap, playing with them, and tucking them to bed at night.
 They also ensure that the schedule set by the parents is being followed.
 They may also do other household chores such as cleaning, watering the plants, washing the dishes, among others.

-There are some key differences in responsibilities as well.
-For example, a live in caregiver responsibilities require skills like "companionship," "home health," "medication reminders," and "senior care."
+There are some key differences in the responsibilities of each position.
+For example, live in caregiver responsibilities require skills like "companionship," "home health," "medication reminders," and "senior care."
 Meanwhile a typical nanny has skills in areas such as "kids," "child care," "first aid aed," and "transport children."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-Nannies tend to reach similar levels of education than live in caregivers.
+Nannies earn the highest salaries when working in the non profits industry, with an average yearly salary of $41,844.
+On the other hand, live in caregivers are paid more in the non profits industry with an average salary of $37,225.nannies tend to reach similar levels of education than live in caregivers.
 In fact, nannies are 0.8% more likely to graduate with a Master's Degree and 0.2% less likely to have a Doctoral Degree.

 A companion is responsible for assisting sick and recovered patients, as well as the elderly.
 Companions perform housekeeping duties, ensuring that a facility is well-maintained and safe for the use of the patients.
 They also monitor the patients' medication, prepare their meals based on a medical professional's prescription, support them on their daily activities, respond to the patients' needs and special requests as allowed, and report any developments to their family or guardians.
 A companion must be compassionate enough to extend physical and emotional support, depending on the client's condition.

-But both careers also use different skills, according to real live in caregiver resumes.
-While live in caregiver responsibilities can utilize skills like "compassion," "pet," "dependability," and "administer medications," some companions use skills like "provide emotional support," "patient safety," "customer service," and "direct care."
+Each career also uses different skills, according to real live in caregiver resumes.
+While live in caregiver responsibilities can utilize skills like "compassion," "pet," "dependability," and "administer medications," companions use skills like "provide emotional support," "patient safety," "customer service," and "direct care."

 A Baby Sitter is responsible for the welfare and safety of children while their parents or guardian are away.
 The tasks will vary on the age, behavior, or needs of the children.
 However, most of the time, a Baby Sitter must supervise the children's activities in a friendly and fun manner, prepare meals, assist in bathing or dressing, and get them to bed.
 There are also instances when the Baby Sitter must do some light chores, such as cleaning up after the kids or washing the dishes.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from live in caregivers resumes, they are more likely to have skills like "companionship," "home health," "medication reminders," and "senior care."
-But a baby sitter might have skills like "child care," "kids," "homework assignments," and "family friends."
+The required skills of the two careers differ considerably.
+For example, live in caregivers are more likely to have skills like "companionship," "home health," "medication reminders," and "senior care."
+But a baby sitter is more likely to have skills like "child care," "kids," "homework assignments," and "family friends."

 Health care providers are health professionals and health organizations offering health care treatment and diagnosis services.
 These professionals play significant roles with patients through consultation, treatment, and advice.
 The health care they provide is of different variations.
 They even perform other procedures depending on the needs of the patients.
 Their responsibilities include comprehensive care and specialist work.
 Also, they help in duties, medication, and housekeeping.
 They transport clients to and from errands, activities, and appointments.